Garden of Fragrance

 What Makes It Worth It

 The garden is small.
 You can walk through it in ten minutes.
-But the smell is different from any other garden in the city.
+The smell is different from any other garden in the city.
 Lavender, jasmine, rosemary, lemon balm, scented geraniums, and dozens of other fragrant plants are arranged at arm’s height in raised stone beds.
 You are encouraged to touch, smell, and handle the plants.

 Visiting